ianstormtaylor/slate/packages/slate-react/src/plugins/ANDROID.md

 Although there are minor differences, API 26/27 behave similarly.

-## Backspace Handling
+### Backspace Handling

-- Save the state during a `keydown` event as it may end up being a delete.
+- Save the state using a snapshot during a `keydown` event as it may end up being a delete.
 The DOM is in a good before state at this time.
-- Look at the native `input` event fromt he React one to see if `inputType` is equal to `deleteContentBackward`.
-If it is, then we are going to have to handle a delete.
+- Look at the `input` event to see if `event.nativeEvent.inputType` is equal to `deleteContentBackward`.
+If it is, then we are going to have to handle a delete but the DOM is already damaged.
 - If we are handling a delete then:
-  + stop the `reconciler` because we don't need to reconcile anything.
-We will be reverting anyways.
+  + stop the `reconciler` which was started at `compositionEnd` because we don't need to reconcile anything as we will be reverting dom then deleting.
-  + start the `deleter` which will revert to the snapshot then execute the delete command within Slate.
+  + start the `deleter` which will revert to the snapshot then execute the delete command within Slate after a `requestAnimationFrame` time.
-  + HOWEVER!!! if an `onBeforeInput` is called before the `delete` handler is executed, we now know that it wasn't a delete after all and instead it was responding to a text change from a suggestion.
+  + HOWEVER! if an `onBeforeInput` is called before the `deleter` handler is executed, we now know that it wasn't a delete after all and instead it was responding to a text change from a suggestion.
 In this case:
     * cancel the `deleter`
     * resume the `reconciler`

-## Enter Handling
+### Enter Handling

-- You can't detect an `enter` until it is too late.
-You detect it by looking for a `beforeInput` event with a data property that is a string that ends in the last character having a character code 10.
-At this point, Android has manipulated the DOM.
-We use an ElementSnapshot to record the state of the element earlier and then revert it later so that React doesn't get confused by an out-of-sync DOM.
-We then programmatically split the block through Slate.
-- One exception is hitting enter at the end of a line.
-In this case, you can detect it by a `beforeInput` with a property `inputType` having a value `insertParagraph`.
-In this case, we actually can't detect it in the other way because this version of `beforeInput` event has no `data` property for some reason.
+- Save the state using a snapshot during a `compositionEnd` event as it may end up being an `enter`.
+The DOM is in a good before state at this time.
+- Look at the native version of the `beforeInput` event (two will fire a native and a React).
+Note: We manually forced Android to handle the native `beforeInput` by adding it to the `content` code.
+- If the `event.nativeEvent.inputType` is equal to `insertParagraph` or `insertLineBreak` then we have determined that the user pressed enter at the end of a block (and only at the end of a block).
+- If `enter is detected then:
+  + `preventDefault`
+  + set Slate's selection using the DOM
+  + call `splitBlock`
+  + Put some code in to make sure React's version of `beforeInput` doesn't fire by setting a variable.
+React's version will fire as it can't be cancelled from the native version even though we told it to stop.
+- During React's version of `beforeInput`, if the `data` property which is a string ends in a linefeed (character code 10) then we know that it was an enter anywhere other than the end of block.
+At this point the DOM is already damaged.
+- If we are handling an enter then:
+  + cancel the reconciler which was started from the `compositionEnd` event because we don't want reconciliation from the DOM to happen.
+  + wait until next animation frame
+  + revert to the last good state
+  + splitBlock using Slate

 # API 28